How to Create a Personality Quiz

 Now, it’s time to populate the quiz with the questions you intend to ask and the input options you wish to provide.
 You need to ensure that the quiz is not too long, (don’t add more than 10 questions, segregate them into sections if you need to add more), and do not ask questions that require the users to think too much.
 Remember – you’re trying to grab attention and engage users here, so short is indeed sweet.

-While formulating the options for each question ensure that all options are mapped to an outcome, this will determine the final result.
+While formulating the options for each question ensures that all options are mapped to an outcome, this will determine the final result.
 Here are some sample questions you can use for personality quizzes: